fbpx

 • Biological – personality, affect

-• Social – antisocial behavior or friend/social groups
+• Social – antisocial behaviour or friend/social groups

-• Environmental – neighborhood, family, community, racial disparities, class disparities, school connectedness
+• Environmental – neighbourhood, family, community, racial disparities, class disparities, school connectedness

 • Emotion-based reasoning …rather than weighing the risks, they think about the social consequences of their decisions